LiteObject/windows-sleep-debug/README.md

 Set-ExecutionPolicy Bypass -Scope Process -Force
 ```

 4) Run the script.
-By default, outputs go to your Desktop:
+By default, outputs go to a `reports` folder next to the script:

 ```powershell
 .\SleepDebug.ps1